Gabriel-Tabajara/monthly-costs-organizer/README.md

 # Monthly costs organizer

-Do an interface to organize my monthly costs
+An API to organize my monthly costs

 ## Features

 ### 1 - Cost management
 - Add a cost ✅
 - Get all costs by month ✅
-- Edit a cost
-- Delete a cost
+- Delete a cost✅
 - Filter by the more expensive to the least and vice versa
 - Filter the costs by week in month
 - Put in order by day